 - 4. Highlight the range A1:D1 by placing the mouse pointer over cell A1 and left clicking and dragging over to cell D1. - 5.
-Click the down arrow on the right side of the
+Click the down arrow on the right side of the letters H, M, and U one at a time.

-Merge & Center button in the Alignment group of commands in the Home tab of the Ribbon.
+- Merge & Center button in the Alignment group of commands in the Home tab of the Ribbon. - 6.
 Left click the Merge & Center option (see Figure 1.37).
 This will create one large cell location running across the top of the data set.